Role-Based Access Control (RBAC) User Guide

 Modify RBAC settings

-To navigate to the RBAC profile and settings pages, click the icon on the top right corner to open the drop-down menu and select Settings.
+To navigate to the RBAC profile and settings pages, click Settings in the navigation bar.

 Profile